 Think Spain is all sun, sand, and siestas?
-Think again, with our list of 30 facts you might not know about Spain.
+Think again with our list of 30 facts about Spain that you might not know.

 How much do you know about Spain?
 If you’re moving to the country, it’s a good idea to learn a little more about your new home.
-To help you out, we’ve put together a list of our favorite Spanish facts you might not know – from nudity to magical mice, and everything in between, here are 30 informative and interesting truths that might just surprise you.
+To help you out, we’ve put together a list of our favorite facts about Spain that you might not know.
+From legal nudity to magical mice, and everything in between, here are 30 informative and interesting truths that might just surprise you.

 Want to talk in Toledo?
 Or have a conversation in Cordoba?
 Get more from your Spanish adventure with the language-learning app, Babbel.
 Their range of professionally-made Spanish language courses will have you talking like a local in no time.
 Download Babbel today and start your Spanish journey!

-3. It has the world’s second most widely-spoken language
+3. Home of the world’s second most widely-spoken language

 There are an estimated 440 million native Spanish speakers around the world, second only to Mandarin.
 But while Spanish is the official language of Spain, the regional languages of Catalan, Basque (Euskara) and Galician (Galego) all have official status in their respective regions.